saveri-surangalikar/ai-recruitment-fairness-analysis/README.md

-# AI Recruitment Fairness — UK Job Market
+# Fairness in AI-Powered Recruitment: A Study on Screening Outcomes in the UK Job Market

  A mixed-methods investigation into bias and fairness in AI-powered recruitment systems, focusing on international graduates